RhaxmaSamson/AI-creative-writing-assistant/README.md

 ## How to Run

 1. Clone the repository.
+2. Create virtual environment
-2. Install the dependencies using `pip install -r requirements.txt`.
+3. Install the dependencies using `pip install -r requirements.txt`.
-3. Run the application using `python app.py`.
+4. Run the application using `python app.py`.
-4. Access the application in your browser at `http://localhost:7860`.
+5. Access the application in your browser at `http://localhost:7860`.